Content Detail

 • Soil preference Moist, well-drained soil

-• Tolerances Alkaline soil, clay soil
+• Other tolerances Alkaline soil, clay soil

 • Season of interest early winter, midwinter, late winter, early spring, mid spring, late spring, early summer, midsummer, late summer, early fall, mid fall, late fall